DipeshMitthalal/NamedCounter/README.md

 Test case: 25 virtual users create requests in parallel.
 At the end of the test, the value of the counter should be equal to the sum of requests sent.

+The source code also contains a small junit test scenario just to check if all the urls are working.